 Where do you think your skills would add the most value?

 How do you think you can best contribute to company objectives?

 Do you have any ideas of how the team can contribute to company objectives?

 To understand how you can help ask them:

-What tools/resources help you the most in your daily work?
-What’s missing?
+What tools and resources help you the most in your daily work?
+Is there anything missing?

-What can I do to help you achieve these goals?
+How can I help you achieve these goals?